ankurk91/wp-google-map/readme.txt

 Options page utilize inbuilt jQuery and Color Picker.
 It uses WP dash-icons in Plugin Options Page.
 It does not create additional tables in your database, uses inbuilt wp_options table.
+The whole package is about 50 kb. (~12 kb zipped).

 = What do you mean by Non Bloated =